Registrar General's Building

-The Registrar-General's building, also called the Land Titles Office, is a heritage-listed building located in the Sydney central business district, in New South Wales, Australia.
+The Registrar General's Building, which hosts today's Land Titles Office of the Australian state of New South Wales, is a heritage-listed building located in the Sydney central business district.
 The building is currently used by the Land and Property Information division of the Department of Finance, Services and Innovation, part of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The building is located near the junction of College and Macquarie street and is set in an historical setting on the eastern fringe of the central business district alongside St Mary's Cathedral, Queen's Square, St James' Church, the Sydney Mint, the UNESCO World Heritage Listed Hyde Park Barracks, and Hyde Park.

 History

 The major part of the building is designed by Government Architect Walter Liberty Vernon and completed c.
 1913.
 The building contractors and stonework contractors were Loveridge and Hudson.
 Designed by Vernon in 1908, the building was constructed in stages from 1909 to 1913 to house the Registrar-General's Department, replacing the 1860 Registrar General's Office in Elizabeth Street.
 The building was used as the central recording point of births, deaths and marriages in the state and the storage of title deeds for the vast majority of the twentieth century.